mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

 * it may then follow by either (not both) an `OnCompleted` or an `OnError`
 * after `OnCompleted` or `OnError` - no further notifications
 * `OnError` must contain the cause of the error (`OnError` with a `null` value is invalid)
-* before an `Observable` terminates it must first issue either an `OnCompleted` or `OnError` to all of the observers that are subscribed to it
 * `Observables` must issue notifications to observers serially (not in parallel)
-* they may issue these notifications from different threads, but there must be a formal happens-before relationship between the notifications
+* `Observables` may issue these notifications from different threads, but there must be a formal happens-before relationship between the notifications
     ```
     // ILLEGAL